Nearest Neighbor Classification based on Imbalanced Data: A Statistical Approach: Concluding Remarks

 \section{Concluding Remarks}

-This article presents a statistical method for nearest neighbor classification based on imbalanced training data.
+We present a statistical method for nearest neighbor classification based on imbalanced training data.
 While the usual nearest neighbor classifier uses the same value of $k$ (the number of neighbors) for classification of all observations, here the choice of $k$ is case-specific, and it is obtained by maximizing a $p$-value-based evidence.
-Unlike the existing methods, our proposed classifiers do not need to use any adhoc weight functions or any pseudo observations for their implementation.
+Unlike the existing methods, our proposed classifiers do not need to use any adhoc weight functions, remove some observations, or add some pseudo observations for their implementation.
 So, the results are exactly reproducible.
-The proposed method is constructed under a probabilistic framework, and the resulting classifiers have large sample consistency under mild assumptions.
-They can outperform the usual nearest neighbor classifier, the weighted nearest neighbor classifier and various SMOTE algorithms in a wide variety of classification problems.
-Analyzing several simulated and real data sets, we have amply demonstrated it in this article.
+The proposed method is constructed under a probabilistic framework, and the resulting classifiers are consistent under mild assumptions.
+They can outperform the usual nearest neighbor classifier, the weighted nearest neighbor classifier and various data balancing algorithms in a wide variety of classification problems.
+Analyzing several simulated and real data sets, we have amply demonstrated this in this article.